-New development must be oriented to make easy connections through the building and the site to nearby community amenities such as transit stations, landmarks and public parks in order to create and strengthen major public corridors to enhance pedestrian activity, encourage public transit and promote bicycle use.
+New development must be oriented strategically to make easy connections through the building and the site to nearby community amenities such as transit stations, landmarks and public parks in orderas well as to create and strengthen major public corridors to enhance pedestrian activity, encourage public transit and promote bicycle use.
 The City is seeking to reduce car dependency by requiring the provision of spaces for car sharing that are easily accessible to local area residents and businesses.